Graduation and Commencement Policies

 Graduation.
 The process of verifying that degree requirements are met and posting the degree to the student record is called graduation.
 This takes place in the Office of the Registrar in the days following the conclusion of each term as professors report final grades.
-The Bachelor of Arts degree is posted for those students who have applied to graduate and who have met all degree requirements.
+The Bachelor of Arts, Bachelor of Science in Engineering or Master of Arts degree is posted for those students who have applied to graduate and who have met all degree requirements.

 Application for Graduation.
 The application form must be ﬁled electronically through Arches at least one term before the term of graduation.
 Rising seniors are sent multiple reminders starting in the summer prior to their senior year.
 A $90.00 fee is charged at the time a student applies to graduate on-line through Arches.
 Only students who have applied to graduate are eligible to participate in the commencement ceremony and receive their degree.
 All students will be charged a graduation and commencement fee regardless of their attendance at the ceremony.
 This fee includes: